-Retirement Contributions
+Retirement Contributions Retirement Contributions

 A member's retirement benefit is funded through mandatory voluntary contributions made by the member and the employer to both the defined benefit and the defined contribution components of the plan.
-Mandatory contributions are based on a the percentage of employee's creditable compensation and are required from both the member and the employer.
+Mandatory contributions are based on a percentage of the employee's creditable compensation and are required from both the member and the employer.
 Additionally, members may choose to make voluntary contributions to the defined contribution component of the plan, and the employer is required to match those voluntary contributions according to specified percentages.